humanestandards/home/src/pages/blog/Empowerment/being-human.md

   - src/data/categories/ingredients.yaml
 tags: []
 excerpt: >-
-  Life is a constitution of Being, which is Meaningful by Design.
-Therefore, Being our best Self is not a matter of Becoming, but rather a Practical one.
+  Life is a constitution of Being in the here and now, which is Meaningful by Design.
 thumb_image: /images/HS_4_Cover.jpg
 image: /images/HS_4_Cover.jpg
 ---
-> When our Limitations End through Sensible insight, and therefore when all reasons for antagonism and judgement are Resolved - Limitless Power is being born in the form of love.
+> When our Limitations End through Sensible insight, and therefore when all reasons for antagonism and judgement are Resolved - Limitless Power is being born in the form of Love.

-**That love, which is not based on dependence, self-interest, desire and thought - is capable for Humane Empowerment, Continuous Support, and Peaceful Coexistence.**
+**That Love, which is not based on dependence, self-interest, desire and thought - is capable for Humane Empowerment, Continuous Support, and Peaceful Coexistence.**

 ![](/images/eclipse.svg)